matthuynh/survival-games/README.md

 0. Test your changes.
 If you have the `client/build` folder, be sure to delete it `rm -rf build` before the next step
 1. Add and commit your changes to Git `git add --all`, `git commit -m <message>`
 2. Push these changes to GitHub
-3. Build the front-end: `cd client && npm run build`
+3. Build the front-end: `cd client && npm run build && cd ..`
     - This uses CRA's webpack to build our front-end files
 4. Notice that you will now have a `client/build` folder.
 Don't push this to `remote` (GitHub!)!!11!
     - Create a temp commit: `git add --all && git commit -m "Temporary Commit for Heroku"`